-NOTE: Double Counting: no course may be double counted (counted more than once) as a general education course.
+- (1) "Other approved course" must be approved by the local SPEA administrator. - (2) Courses which do not carry college credit (e.g., Math M014) may not be used for the general education requirement. - (3) Double-Counting: no course may be double-counted (counted more than once) as general education course.
 Courses in the "general education requirements" may not be also counted in the "Public Affairs Core."
-However, some courses may be counted also in a Public Affairs Concentration if, and only to the extend that, the concentration requires more than the minimum of 5 courses.
+However, some courses may be counted also in a Public Affairs Concentration if, and only to the extend that, the concentration required more than the minimum of 5 courses.
+Note particularly that students interested in environmental policy should take specific recommended courses in science.